Moath-shakhatreh/data-structures-and-algorithms/linked-list/README.md

 # Singly Linked Lists
-Creating singly linked list with properites and methods to insert nodes to the list and showing all list nodes
+Creating singly linked list with properites and methods to insert nodes to the list , showing all list nodes and finding the kth node from the tail in the linked list.

 ## Whiteboard Process
 >Normal insert